Dallinger/Dallinger/docs/source/docker_tutorial.rst

 .. note::

-    The ``heroku`` part is there just for historical reasons, even if we're not using Heroku at all in this tutorial.
+    The ``heroku`` part in the ``COMMAND`` column is there just for historical reasons, even if we're not using Heroku at all in this tutorial.

 The ``PORTS`` column shows the ports that the containers are exposing.
 In particular the experiment will be reachable on port ``5000``.